convox/docs/docs/deployment/builds.md

 - As part of a Convox [workflow](/console/workflows).
 Workflows can connect to your code repository and initiate builds and subsequent activities from code pushes or pull requests.
 - As part of an external CI process.
 Convox has a [CircleCI Orb](/integrations/circleci) as well as a set of [Github Actions](/integrations/github-actions) for integration.
 Other CI services can also integrate with Convox by [installing the Convox CLI](/introduction/installation) in your CI environment, utilising [deploy keys](/console/deploy-keys) to keep your credentials secure, and running the `build` or `deploy` commands as appropriate in your CI workflow.

-You can see a list of all the builds for your app by running `convox builds` from the CLI.
+You can see a list of all the builds for your App by running `convox builds` from the CLI.

 ```bash
 $ convox builds